-The SFMTA, Port of San Francisco, San Francisco Planning Department and San Francisco Public Works are collaborating on a planning project that will increase safety and comfort of travel along The Embarcadero.
+The SFMTA, Port of San Francisco, San Francisco Planning Department and San Francisco Public Works are collaborating on a project that will increase safety, comfort, and accessibility for all who travel along The Embarcadero.

-This project will include public participation to review and comment on conceptual designs, costs and trade-offs, with the goal of reaching a recommended design that is physically and financially viable, reflects public values, and enhances safety and the experience of travelers on foot, on bike, or in a vehicle along the project route.
+This project will include public participation to review and comment on conceptual designs, costs and trade-offs, with the goal of reaching a recommended design that is physically and financially viable, reflects public values, and enhances safety and the experience of people who walk, bike, take transit, or drive along The Embarcadero.

 The primary goals of The Embarcadero Enhancement Project are to: